Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Analysis and results

-As for detrimental overrides, we see that they increase in the \emph{gendered} condition for both men and women bios, compared to the baseline (Figures~\ref{fig:overriding_behavior_M} and~\ref{fig:overriding_behavior_W}).
-Considering that we do not observe differences in stereotype-aligned detrimental overrides between conditions (Figures~\ref{fig:mtt} and~\ref{fig:wpp} in \S~\ref{sec:overrides_mtt_wpp}), we infer that people in the \emph{gendered} condition performed more stereotype-countering detrimental overrides, by predicting more men to be teachers and women to be professors.
+As for detrimental overrides, we see that they marginally increase in the \emph{gendered} condition for men bios ($p=0.078$), compared to the baseline (\Cref{fig:overriding_behavior_M}).
+We also see that they are higher for women bios in the \textit{gendered} condition (\Cref{fig:overriding_behavior_W}), even though not statistically significant ($p=0.110$).
+Considering that we do not observe differences in stereotype-aligned detrimental overrides between conditions (\Cref{fig:mtt,fig:wpp} in \Cref{sec:overrides_mtt_wpp}), we infer that people in the \emph{gendered} condition performed more stereotype-countering detrimental overrides, by predicting more men to be teachers and women to be professors.
 It is noteworthy that when contrasting corrective and detrimental overrides, we observe that \textbf{no condition improved participants' ability to make stereotype-countering \textit{corrective} overrides vs. stereotype-countering \textit{detrimental} overrides}.
 In the \textit{gendered} condition, this means that participants became more likely to override an AI recommendation when it predicted that a woman is a teacher, irrespective of her true occupation. \textbf{Overall, we observe reliance behavior in the \textit{gendered} condition that counters societal stereotypes, whereas in the \textit{task-relevant} condition people tend to rely on AI recommendations in a way that reinforces stereotypes.} We elaborate on the implications of this for distributive fairness below.